nubenetes/awesome-kubernetes/docs/terraform.md

 ### Terraform Kubernetes Operator
 * [infoq.com: Managing Infrastructure from Kubernetes with the HashiCorp Terraform Operator](https://www.infoq.com/news/2020/04/terraform-operator-kubernetes/)

+### Terraform and GKE
+* [learnk8s.io: Provisioning Kubernetes clusters on GCP with Terraform and GKE 🌟](https://learnk8s.io/terraform-gke) Fully automated dev, test, prod environments with Google Kubernetes Engine (GKE) + container-native load balancing?
+The guide goes into the details of how you can provision your infrastructure with Terraform and how you can route live traffic with the GKE Ingress controller.
+By the end Kristijan M. will teach you how you can have:
+	- The creation of 3 environments (dev, test, prod) automated
+	- A cluster that can handle live traffic with the GKE Ingress controller.
+	- GKE Ingress enabled with container-native load balancing.
+	- All source code and knowledge to build your own infra.

 ### Terraform and AWS
 * [Dzone: terraform and AWS](https://dzone.com/articles/terraform-and-aws)